CODE-WITH-NIRBHAY/FACE-RECOGNITION-USING-OPENCV-AND-LPBH/README.md

 Live Streaming Support: Add support for live streaming videos (e.g., using IP cameras or RTSP streams).
 Enhanced UI: Build a graphical user interface (GUI) for easier use and management of face datasets.
 Multiple Face Recognition: Recognize multiple faces in the same frame and support multiple person identification.
-📝 License
-This project is licensed under the MIT License.
-Feel free to use and modify it for personal or commercial purposes.

 🤝 Contributing
 We welcome contributions!
 If you have ideas for improving this project or fixing issues, feel free to fork the repository and submit a pull request.